Cemetery / Graveyard Scenario

 Safety, consent & law

-The principal flagged risk here is psychological (guilt, distress, or conflict where the setting collides with grief, faith, or respect for the bereaved; framing the interest within mutual consent and shared meaning matters.
-Legally, cemeteries are usually private or municipally controlled and closed after dusk, so activity there can amount to trespass or public-indecency offences, and any damage to or disturbance of graves, monuments or remains is a serious crime (cemetery desecration) in most jurisdictions.
-The responsible frame is consensual, respectful, and confined to private settings or lawful aesthetic role-play) and firmly separate from necrophilia, which is a distinct and criminal matter involving the dead.
+The legal exposure is concrete.
+Cemeteries are usually private or municipally controlled land, closed after dusk, so being there at all can amount to trespass, and sexual activity in a place the public can access can amount to public indecency.
+Any damage to or disturbance of graves, monuments or remains is a far more serious matter: cemetery desecration is a specific criminal offence across most jurisdictions, and in New York, for example, Penal Law § 145.23 makes intentional damage above a monetary threshold to a plot, grave or burial place a class E felony.
+The responsible frame is consensual, respectful, confined to private settings or lawful aesthetic role-play, and firmly separate from necrophilia, which is a distinct and criminal matter involving the dead.

 - Blood Fetish29/100Hematolagnia · Body Functions & FluidsAn erotic interest in blood (its sight, scent, warmth, or symbolic links to vitality, danger, and intimate bonding) sometimes expressed through consensual blood play.
 It is rare and carries serious bloodborne-infection risk.29